Guts may not help to get free.

 To be your own friend, restrain ill speech and go for beneficial speech.
 See what else Buddha says about what friends do, and the core teachings of Sanatan Dharma in main matters, and do to yourself what a good friend would do to you.
 Buddha indicates that to be your own friend,

-In sum, you may learn learn to cherish yourself as devotedly as does a mother her own child, and unfold accordingly.
+We could learn learn to cherish ourselves as devotedly as does a mother her own child, and unfold accordingly.

 Sanatan Dharma Aces